eclipse-tractusx/item-relationship-service/page_adoption-view.md

 ### Customer Journey

+With the Data Chain KIT, we support the Catena-X customer journey for our adopters and solutions providers.

+There are few steps for your Customer Journey:
+* Step 1: Inform yourself & take the decision to become part
+* Step 2: Connect your company & teams to Catena-X
+* Step 3: Boost data readiness and governance
+* Step 4: Adopt a data driven business process and create instant value
+* Step 5: Utilize the full power of collaboration in your business team

 ## Business Value

 * Application and Service provider can reduce integrate or migrate due to one API specification